 - Alternative Language Plan

-Title VII Indian Education
+Title VI Indian Education

-The mission of the Nebo Native American Parent Committee is to empower each Native American student to be better culturally educated and to be academically progressing towards graduation, and to empower parents to be involved in the education of their child/children by providing parental participation in the planning, development, implementation and evaluation of the Title VII, Indian education program activities.
+The mission of the Nebo Native American Parent Committee is to empower each Native American student to be better culturally educated and to be academically progressing towards graduation, and to empower parents to be involved in the education of their child/children by providing parental participation in the planning, development, implementation and evaluation of the Title VI, Indian education program activities.